Contacts for Funding and Technical Assistance

-This funding flow chart provides information on the joint funds and links to contacts with the state and federal funders.
-It also has links to Oregon technical assistance programs: the Oregon Coalition Against Domestic and Sexual Violence (OCADSV) and the Oregon Sexual Assault Task Force (SATF).
+Funding Flow Chart - Provides information on joint funds, links to contacts for state and federal funders, and links to Oregon technical assistance programs (Oregon Coalition Against Domestic and Sexual Violence and Oregon Sexual Assault Task Force).

 Forms and Instructions

 Report Due Date Tracker (Excel)

 - Outlines due dates for reports on DVSA related funds from ODHS, includes reports for grant funding thru the Joint Allocation Process and contract funding for co-located advocates at ODHS, identifies due dates for financial, statistical and narrative reports.